CloudEngineHub/robomme_policy_learning/README.md

 Details are provided [here](docs/manual_evaluation.md).

-## RoboMME Challenge Remote Evaluation
+### RoboMME Challenge Remote Evaluation
-We provide an example of MME-VLA (framesamp+modul) for RoboMME Challenge @ CVPR26.
+We provide an policy serving example using our MME-VLA (framesamp+modul) for [RoboMME Challenge](https://robomme.github.io/challenge.html) evaluation.
 After downloading the MME-VLA [ckpts](https://huggingface.co/Yinpei/mme_vla_suite) into `run/ckpts` directory, then run
 ```
 uv run scripts/challenge_serve_policy.py --host <you_public_IP> --port <port_num>
 ```
 to serve the policy.
-You may need to change the port and host to your own need.
+You may need to change the port and host for your own need.

 Then run
 ```